Backroads Media Center: The Story Behind Backroads

 Tom Hale & the Art of Productive Insomnia

-BERKELEY, CA (2009)—A native of Moraga, California, Tom Hale possesses a passion for two seemingly divergent interests—business and back roads—which he has powered into the world's most successful active travel company.
+BERKELEY, CA (2013)—A native of Moraga, California, Tom Hale possesses a passion for two seemingly divergent interests—business and back roads—which he has powered into the world's most successful active travel company.

-From the beginning, Hale has strived for and succeeded in offering an off-the-charts travel experience, believing that the world is best experienced up close and under one's own power.
-Backroads' success is largely measured by an exceptionally high rate of repeat guests—on average about 45 percent each year and another 30 percent who are referred to Backroads by a past guest.
+From the beginning, Hale has strived for and succeeded in offering off-the-charts trips, believing that the world is best experienced up close and under one's own power.
+Backroads' success is largely measured by an exceptionally high rate of repeat guests—on average about 80% become repeat and referral guests.
 When he's not at the Berkeley office or on the road as Backroads' most eagle-eyed quality controller, Hale can be found at home in Kentfield with his wife Liz, daughters Avery and Georgia, and son William.